 Being able to remain calm when dealing with problems is crucial.

 I love huge PA systems that sound smooth and great, even at long distances.
 I love big concerts!!!
 The first big PA I worked with was a Meyer Sound M3D, and I remember very well how delighted I was.
 I know it’s heavy and not the easiest to setup, but I still like the way it sounds.
 The L’Acoustics V-Dosc is kind of a dream sound, you just setup and it’s ready!
-K1 has made our lives so much easier, it sounds amazing in all situations, from heavy metal to Andrea Bocelli.
-I love analogue desks, I’m quite sad that I entered the audio world at the “end” of these great sounding technologies.
+K1 has made our lives so much easier, it sounds incredible in all situations, from heavy metal to Andrea Bocelli.
+I love analogue desks; I’m quite sad that I entered the audio world at the “end” of these great sounding technologies.
 My preferred one is surely the Midas XL4!
-I have done a lot of jobs only setting it up for other people ” I did not get to really “put hands on it”, but my first time mixing with one was delicious!
-I’m not an anti-digital person, nowadays I like a lot to use Digico desks like the SD8 and I think they sound really great!
+I have done a lot of jobs only setting it up for other people ” I did not get to really “put hands on it,” but my first time mixing with one was delicious!
+I’m not an anti-digital person, nowadays I like a lot to use Digico desks like the SD8, and I think they sound really great!
 But if I had a choice for touring… big heavy Midas, no doubt”!

 Favorite things about touring

-I always loved to travel and I hate routines that never change.
-Mix it all together and I found the perfect job.
+I always loved to travel, and I hate routines that never change.
+Mix it all together, and I found the perfect job.
 I never get tired because we are always moving and have new challenges.
 I love to meet people from all over the world.
-I like planes and airports and I love hotels too!
+I like planes and airports, and I love hotels too!
 I get bored when I am at home too long.

 Favorite Day Off Activity